MultiSafepay/magento2-hyva-checkout/README.md

 You can create issues on our repository.
 If you need any additional help or support, please contact <a href="mailto:integration@multisafepay.com">integration@multisafepay.com</a>

 We are also available on our Magento Slack channel [#multisafepay-payments](https://magentocommeng.slack.com/messages/multisafepay-payments/).
-Feel free to start a conversation or provide suggestions as to how we can refine our MageWire Checkout integration.
+Feel free to start a conversation or provide suggestions as to how we can refine our Magewire Checkout integration.

 ## A gift for your contribution
 We look forward to receiving your input.
 Have you seen an opportunity to change things for better?
 We would like to invite you to create a pull request on GitHub.